zeid-hub/python-p4-v2-flask-sqlalchemy-1-intro/README.md

 The `head` is optional and refers to the most recent migration version.

-Open the database file `app.db` using a VS Code extension such as `SQLITE EXPLORER` or `SQLite Viewer`.

-The image below shows the database schema using the `SQLite Viewer` extension.
-Right-click on `app.db`, then select `Open With.../SQLite Viewer`.
+Open the database file `app.db` using a VSCode extension for viewing SQLite database.
+The image below shows the database using the `SQLite Viewer` extension.
+Assuming you've installed the extension, right-click on `app.db`, then select `Open With.../SQLite Viewer`.
 Confirm the database contains a new table named `pets` with columns as defined by the `Pet` model class.

 ![new pet table](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/pet_table.png)